vasishth/SMLP2017/index.md

 28 August - 1 September 2017 9AM-5PM, plus two invited lectures on the evenings of 29th August and 31st August 2017.

+## Location

+Neues Palais campus of the University of Potsdam, Haus 9, we will be using rooms 203, 205, 212, 114.
+Please come to room 114 on Monday at 9AM.
+See [here](https://www.uni-potsdam.de/db/zeik-portal/gm/lageplan-up.php?komplex=1) for map.

+## Traveling to the University of Potsdam

+Please use [bvg.de](bvg.de) for planning your travel (by train or bus).

 ## Curriculum

 The summer school is intended for participants who have some data analysis experience (such as t-tests and simple linear models), but want to work with state-of-the-art frequentist and Bayesian methods.